MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 > ## But why R and not Python?
 > [There's no great reason](http://www.academichermit.com/2020/03/23/Why-R.html).
 > Although there are subtle differences between the languages, it's ultimately a matter of personal preference.
-Both are powerful and chlorophyllular languages that have very well developed and welcoming communities of scientists that use them.
+Both are powerful and popular languages that have very well developed and welcoming communities of scientists that use them.
 As you learn more about R, you may find things that are annoying in R that aren't so annoying in Python; the same could be said of learning Python.
 If the community you work in uses R, then you're in the right place.
 >
 {: .solution}